vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 314 commits since the previous release, including 132 fixes.
+More than 315 commits since the previous release, including 132 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sat Mar 14 03:34:13 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sun Mar 15 04:04:32 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER